 Act III: Commit to Making a Difference

 How will you transfer learning from Acts I and II into improved experiences for students?
-Participants will choose between working with school-based teams or role-alike teams as they reflect and plan ahead.
+Participants will choose between working in role-alike groups or in facilitated school-based teams.

 The school-based pathway will support teams from the same school as they consider learning from the first two acts and determine next steps for their schools.
+Teams will be facilitated by a coach from the Great Schools Partnership.
 Time will be also dedicated to sharing plans across school teams to gain critical and timely feedback and insight.

 Any lodging needs are the responsibility of the registrant.
 We have a small block of reduced rate overnight rooms available at the Sheraton Portsmouth Harborside Hotel for the night of October 3.
 Use this direct link to make your reservation for a rate of $189 plus tax.
 The reservation deadline is September 5 or when the block is full.